RomchyFCC/blog/README.md

 &ast;&ast; Before doing this course, you should be familiar with some of the HTML and CSS just progress easier and understand better.

-I might add the courses planned but there are so many I rather add one by one, everytime I finish one.
+~~I might add the courses planned but there are so many I rather add one by one, everytime I finish one.~~
-I will see how much time I have on my hands.